Mariposa-Health/.github/pull_request_template.md

 # Checklist:

 - [ ] I have performed a self-review of my code
+- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to non-inline documentation (README, Confluence, etc.)